-Simultaneously, the Buddha did show us that the Fragrance of Dharmapada is always ready to eliminate the ill-smelling of the evil, and He taught: "The evil-doer grieves in this world and in the next; he grieves in both.
-He grieves and suffers when he perceives the evil of his own deeds (Dharmapada 15).
-The evil man suffers in this world and in the next.
-He suffers everywhere.
-He suffers whenever he thinks of the evil deeds he has done.
-Furthermore he suffers even more when he has gone to a woeful path (Dharmapada 17).
-Let's hasten up to do good.
+The Buddha did show us that the fragrance of Dharmapada is always ready to eliminate the stinking & ill-smelling of Akusala Dharmas.
+Thus, in the Dharmapada Sutra, Chapter IX, Chapter on Evil, the Buddha taught: Let's hasten up to do good.
 Let's restrain our minds from evil thoughts, for the minds of those who are slow in doing good actions delight in evil (Dharmapada 116).
 If a person commits evil, let him not do it again and again; he should not rejoice therein, sorrow is the outcome of evil (Dharmapada 117).
 Even an evil-doer sees good as long as evil deed has not yet ripened; but when his evil deed has ripened, then he sees the evil results (Dharmapada 119).
-Do not disregard (underestimate) small evil, saying, "it will not matter to me."
+Do not disregard (underestimate) small evil, saying, "It will not matter to me."
 By the falling of drop by drop, a water-jar is filled; likewise, the fool becomes full of evil, even if he gathers it little by little (Dharmapada 121).
 A merchant with great wealth but lacks of companions, avoids a dangerous route, just as one desiring to live avoids poison, one should shun evil things in the same manner (Dharmapada 123).
 With a hand without wound, one can touch poison; the poison does not affect one who has no wound; nor is there ill for him who does no wrong.
 (Dharmapada 124).
 Whoever harms a harmless person who is pure and guiltless, the evil falls back upon that fool, like dust thrown against the wind (Dharmapada 125).
-Some are born in a womb; evil-doers are reborn in hells; the righteous people go to blissful states; the undefiled ones pass away into Nirvana (Dharmapada 126).
+Some are born in a womb; evildoers are reborn in hells; the righteous people go to blissful states; the undefiled ones pass away into Nirvana (Dharmapada 126).
 Neither in the sky, nor in mid-ocean, nor in mountain cave, nowhere on earth where one can escape from the consequences of his evil deeds (Dharmapada 127).
-Do not speak unwholesome or harsh words to anyone.
-Those who are spoken to will respond in the same manner.
-Angry speech nourishes trouble.
-You will receive blows in exchange for blows (Dharmapada 133).
-If like a cracked gong, you silence yourself, you already have attained Nirvana.
-No vindictiveness (quarrels) will be found in you (Dharmapada 134).
-The evil is done by oneself; it is self-born, it is self-nursed.
+In Chapter XII, Chapter on the Self, the Buddha taught: The evil is done by oneself; it is self-born, it is self-nursed.
 Evil grinds the unwise as a diamond grinds a precious stone (Dharmapada 161).
 Bad deeds are easy to do, but they are harmful, not beneficial to oneself.
 On the contrary, it is very difficult to do that which is beneficial and good for oneself (Dharmapada 163).
 The foolish man who slanders the teachings of the Arhats, of the righteous and the Noble Ones.
 He follows false doctrine, ripens like the kashta reed, only for its own destruction (Dharmapada 164).
 By oneself the evil is done, by oneself one is defiled or purified.
 Purity or impurity depend on oneself.
 No one can purify another (Dharmapada 165).
-Not to slander, not to harm, but to restrain oneself in accordance with the fundamental moral codes, to be moderate in eating, to dwell in secluded abode, to meditate on higher thoughts, this is the teaching of the Buddhas (Dharmapada 185).
-As rust sprung from iron eats itself away when arisen, just like ill deeds lead the doer to a miserable state (Dharmapada 240)."
+In Chapter XIV, Chapter on the Buddha, the Buddha taught: Not to slander, not to harm, but to restrain oneself in accordance with the fundamental moral codes, to be moderate in eating, to dwell in secluded abode, to meditate on higher thoughts, this is the teaching of the Buddhas (Dharmapada 185)."
+In Chapter XVIII, Chapter on Impurities, the Buddha taught: As rust sprung from iron eats itself away when arisen, just like ill deeds lead the doer to a miserable state (Dharmapada 240).